arniebradfo/Ajax-Boilerplate-Wordpress-Theme/readme.md

 #  HTML5 Reset+PJAX WordPress Theme

 ## AJAX TODOs:
-	+ load in meta tags
 	+ ajax does not load properly in theme customizer

+## META TAGS
+	- ajax load in meta tags
+		- load the whole head and replace it wholesale?
+	+ choose which meat tags to add ??
+	+ make it work with plugins

 ## NAVIGATION:
 	+ research the history object api